Trodek/CutScene-Manager-Research/README.md

 - Sound Effect
 - Text

-Appling that to the xml file, shoul create a structure similar to this one:
+Appling that to the xml file, should create a structure similar to this one:
 ```markdown
 <file>
 	<elements>